AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/installation.md

 ---
 title: Install Guide
-description: Use this guide to install Site-Wide Analysis Tool for your website
+description: Use this guide to install [!DNL Site-Wide Analysis Tool] for your website
 ---
 # Install Guide

-The Site-Wide Analysis Tool provides 24/7 real-time performance monitoring, reports, and recommendations to ensure the security and operability of Adobe Commerce on cloud infrastructure installations.
+The [!DNL Site-Wide Analysis Tool] provides 24/7 real-time performance monitoring, reports, and recommendations to ensure the security and operability of Adobe Commerce on cloud infrastructure installations.
 It also provides detailed information about available and installed patches, third-party extensions, and your Adobe Commerce installation.

 >[!INFO]
 >
->Learn [how to enable](../site-wide-analysis-tool/access.md) the Site-Wide Analysis Tool and generate reports.
+>Learn [how to enable](../site-wide-analysis-tool/access.md) the [!DNL Site-Wide Analysis Tool] and generate reports.

 If you have an on-premises installation of Adobe Commerce, you must install an agent on your infrastructure to use the tool.
 You do not need to install the agent on Adobe Commerce on cloud infrastructure projects.

 ## Agent

-The Site-Wide Analysis Tool Agent allows you to use the Site-Wide Analysis Tool for on-premises installations of Adobe Commerce.
+The [!DNL Site-Wide Analysis Tool] Agent allows you to use the [!DNL Site-Wide Analysis Tool] for on-premises installations of Adobe Commerce.

-The Site-Wide Analysis Tool Agent collects application and business data, analyzes it, and provides additional insights about the health of your installation so that you can improve customer experience.
+The [!DNL Site-Wide Analysis Tool] Agent collects application and business data, analyzes it, and provides additional insights about the health of your installation so that you can improve customer experience.
 It monitors your application and helps you identify performance, security, availability, and application issues.

 Installing the agent requires the following steps:

 1. Verify system requirements.

-1. Configure API keys in the Commerce Services Connector extension.
+1. Configure API keys in the [!UICONTROL Commerce Services Connector] extension.

 1. Install the agent.